Sometimes, you just have to let it burn.

 A few months ago, a friend said something that struck a nerve: ‘Done is better than perfect’.
 My brain exploded.
 Now I know how other people cram so much stuff into their lives.

-Another decided she no longer wanted to work for an employer and launched her business last year.
+Another decided she no longer wanted to work for an employer and launched her business two years ago.
 By all accounts, it’s a thriving success.
+Visit Head Strong Training for all your workplace mental health training needs.

 How?
 They did it by getting comfortable with ‘good enough’ and not waiting for ‘perfect’.